 - Press Enter to see the result.

 We use the DATE function to compare data in the date column.
 The date is 01-02-2022, so if the date of the sale is greater than or equal to the dates it will count the dates.
 And the result is 4.

-4. Greater Than or Equal to Operator with SUMIF Formula
+4. Applying Greater Than or Equal to Operator with SUMIF Formula

 The SUMIF function will sum up the total sales number if it is greater than or equal to 30.
-The SUMIF function is helpful to sum the total numbers with conditions.
+The SUMIF function is helpful in summing the total numbers with conditions.
 Let’s testify to the steps on how we can use the SUMIF function.

 - In the first place, select the cell where we want to view the total number of sales.